 I found true/false/can’t tell questions hard.
-My approach was to start by eliminating either “true” or “false”.
+My approach was to start by eliminating either ‘true’ or ‘false’.
 Then, even if you have to guess, you still have a 50:50 chance of getting the answer right.

 It’s easy to get bogged down in really getting to grips with the passage and trying to answer each question with 100% confidence.
-Unfortunately, there isn’t time for this in Verbal Reasoning.
+Unfortunately, there just isn’t time for this in Verbal Reasoning.

-My tips for beating the average score in verbal reasoning are:
+My tips for beating the average score in Verbal Reasoning are: